 Enter Karoli Hindriks, a 31-year-old Estonian, who started her first company at the age of 16.
-A graduate of the NASA-partnered Singularity University in Silicon Valley – a benefit corporation that provides educational programs, innovative partnerships and a start-up accelerator to help individuals, businesses, institutions, investors, NGOs and governments understand cutting-edge technologies, and how to utilize these technologies to positively impact billions of people – Hindriks is doing her bit to make the world a better place.
+A graduate of the NASA-partnered Singularity University in Silicon Valley – a benefit corporation that provides educational programs, innovative partnerships and a start-up accelerator to help individuals, businesses, institutions, investors, NGOs and governments understand cutting-edge technologies, and how to utilise these technologies to positively impact billions of people – Hindriks is doing her bit to make the world a better place.

 The brain behind Jobbatical.com, her mission is to match the wealth of professional expertise that has itchy feet with global start-ups who could benefit from their international experience.
 Her marketing goal is to get the word Jobbatical into the dictionary.
 With the intention of building the programme sector by sector, Hindriks is initially concentrating on techies.
 Say you’re a graphic designer or a Java programmer with 5-10 years of experience of working in Hungary.
 And you want to move, to say, Singapore.
 You could move over on spec, and see what jobs you could find once you’re there.
 Or you could sign up to Jobbatical.com and troll through the classifieds to see if there’s a match.
 Perhaps a start-up in Singapore is in need your talents.